suyogshejal2004/compose_quadrant/README.md

 - **Modify text**: Edit the `text` fields to display your details.
 - **Change colors**: Customize the colors in the `background()`, `textStyle()`, and other UI elements.

+## Reference Assignment:

+This project is based on the **Business Card** app tutorial from the [Android Developer Codelab](https://developer.android.com/codelabs/basic-android-kotlin-compose-business-card?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-1-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-business-card#0), which teaches how to create a simple business card using Jetpack Compose.

 ## Contributing:
 1. Fork this repository.
 2. Create a new branch for your feature or bug fix.